-The infection control coordinator has completed online Te Whatu Ora - Southern infection prevention and control training.
-There is good external support from the GP, laboratory, microbiologists, and Te Whatu Ora- Southern.
-There are outbreak kits readily available, and a personal protective equipment cupboard and trolleys set up ready to be used.
+The infection control coordinator has completed online Te Whatu Ora -Te Tai Tokerau infection prevention and control training.
+There is good external support from the GP, laboratory, microbiologists, and Te Whatu Ora -Te Tai Tokerau There are outbreak kits readily available, and a personal protective equipment cupboard and trolleys set up ready to be used.
 The personal protective equipment (PPE) stock is regularly checked against expiry dates.
-Stocks levels for all villages are reviewed on a weekly basis and more frequently if an increased need.
 There are supplies of extra PPE equipment available and accessible.
 The infection control coordinator has input into the procurement of good quality PPE, medical and wound care products.
-Product evaluation occurs as an agenda topic for discussion at the bi-monthly infection control committee meeting.
+Product evaluation occurs as an agenda topic for discussion at the monthly infection control committee meeting.

-An organisational infection prevention and control manual is available and includes a comprehensive range of policies, standards and guidelines and includes defining roles, responsibilities and oversight, the infection control team and training and education of staff.
+An organisational infection prevention and control manual is available and include a comprehensive range of policies, standards and guidelines and includes defining roles, responsibilities and oversight, the infection control team and training and education of staff.
 A suite of infection control policies is available and accessible to staff.
-Aseptic techniques are promoted through handwashing, sterile single use packs for catheterisation and creating an environment to prevent contamination from pathogens to prevent healthcare-associated infections.
+Aseptic techniques are promoted through handwashing, the use of sterile single use packs for catheterisation and promotion of an environment to prevent contamination from pathogens to prevent healthcare-associated infections.
 There were no residents identified with multi-resistant organisms.
+Residents are kept informed around their own infections and treatment.